lijingda13/AllocationServer/allocation-server/RESTfulAPI.md

 - Request Header:
   - Authorization: "Bearer {JWT token}"
 - Request Body:
+  - id: Project id.
+(Required)
   - title: Title of the project.
 (Required)
   - description: Description of the project.
 (Required)
+  - staff: Staff who proposed the project.
+(Required)
+  - status: Status of the project.
+(Default as `false`)
+  - createDate: Propose date of the project.
+(Optional)
 - Response:
   - Status Code:
     - 201: Project successfully created.
     - 400: Bad request, missing title or description.
   - Response Body: Details of the created project.
+    - id: Project id.
+    - title: Title of the project.
+    - description: Description of the project.
+    - staff: Staff who proposed the project.
+    - status: Status of the project.
+    - createDate: Propose date of the project.

 ### Staff update a project information
 This API allows staff to update the information of an existing project.